jeanslack/Videomass/Pages/Localization_Guidelines.md

 > Specifically, the [videomass.pot](https://github.com/jeanslack/Videomass/blob/master/videomass3/locale/videomass.pot)
 > file is just a template that contains the new strings not yet translated and should
 > never be modified directly.
 The [videomass.po](https://github.com/jeanslack/Videomass/blob/master/videomass3/locale/it_IT/LC_MESSAGES/videomass.po)
-> file can instead be edited for translation or updated with the latest strings
+> file can instead be edited for translation and updated with the latest strings
-> not yet translated, i.e. by importing `videomass.pot` file (see below).
+> not yet translated, see below.
 {: .text-grey-dk-100}

-#### Let's go

 - Download [latest](https://github.com/jeanslack/Videomass/releases/latest) release of Videomass